National Basketball League (Australia): Rivalries

 Illawarra Hawks fans consider the Sydney Kings to be their most fierce rival.
 Many Hawks players have moved to the Kings including two former Rookie of the Year winners and a two-time Olympian.
 In the absence of the Kings, the Sydney Spirit took the role of rival, but this felt fake to some Hawks faithful.
 The Hawks took bragging rights after the 2000–01 season when they became the first team from New South Wales to qualify for the NBL finals, which they won against Townsville.
 Sydney then took the ascendency when they won three championships in a row, including a clean sweep of the Hawks.

-The next time they met in the post-season, Sydney swept the Hawks 2–0 in the 2022 Semi-Finals enroute to their fourth championship.
+The next time they met in the post-season, Sydney swept the Hawks 2–0 in the 2022 Semi-Finals en route to their fourth championship.